ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 Have you encountered ads when using some of the social platforms?
 You can check if the advertising entity has analytics integrated.

-Use Exodus privacy to detect possible code signatures of the advertiser SDKs if the website has its own app.
+Use Exodus privacy to detect possible code signatures of the advertising platform SDKs if the website has its own app.
 Many of the tracking capabilities are integrated into "partners", software.
 Take a look for example the partnership between AppFlyers and TikTok [^26].